thomas-senechal/BLIHNIT/README.md

 This script now also allows you to add write and read access to other blih users when they are added as parameters, to list, to delete blih repositories.

 ## Installation
 The installation process is simple, the installation script will copy `blihnit.sh` to your `/usr/bin/`.
 If needed, your sudo password will be asked.
-After this, the script will ask for your blih credentials and will generate a token which will be stored in `~ / .config /`.
+After this, the script will ask for your blih credentials and will generate a token which will be stored in `~/.config/`.
 This config file containing your token will then be used by BLIHNIT to create your git repo.

 Standard installation with email and token saved in a config file:
 ```